-If benefits are not set up prior to enrolling in classes, the student is required to request a reimbursement in writing.
+If benefits are not set up before enrolling in classes, the student is required to request a reimbursement in writing.
 Reimbursement requests are submitted during the billing period.
-If the billing period has ended the request will not be submitted until the following semester.
+If the billing period has ended, the request will not be submitted until the following semester.

-If the student needs to be certified for Education Benefits after the beginning of the term a request must be submitted in writing specifying the time that the certification should cover.
-The Department of Veterans Affairs process in the order a certification is received.
-The Department of Veterans Affairs will back pay a student for funds due; however, the process can take longer than normal.
+If the student needs to be certified for Education Benefits after the beginning of the term, a request must be submitted in writing specifying the time that the certification should cover.
+The Department of Veterans Affairs processes in the order a certification is received.
+The Department of Veterans Affairs will back-pay a student for funds due; however, the process can take longer than normal.

-Please be aware that if requesting a reimbursement or to be certified after the initial enrollment period can delay funding.
+Please be aware that requesting reimbursement or being certified after the initial enrollment period can delay funding.